Ray Bradbury’s Magic Cabinet: Why Clutter Clearing is Overrated for Artists

 And yes I agree, it’s great to let go of what no longer serves you.

-So my point here is don’t be shamed into throwing all your babies out with your bathwaters.
+So my point here is don’t be shamed into throwing all your babies out with all your bathwaters.

 Critics called Ray Bradbury eccentric and a bad housekeeper, but he didn’t care what others thought of him.

-So why should you feel guilty if you keep strange things around, love collecting or have dust piles in your studio?
+So why should you feel guilty if you keep strange things around, love collecting or have dust in your studio?

 Know that like Bradbury, there is a method to your madness when it comes to objects and the state of your workspace.

 Children (and adults whose child is still alive within them) have the courage to proudly put their fascinations on display.

 Ray Bradbury’s assertiveness, playfulness, and self-regard made him independent enough to create and enjoy a liminal place packed with meaningful objects to work and dream in.